1. Room 1243

 I stopped in front of the door.

-My hands were trembling so badly that I almost dropped the key card.
+My hands trembled so badly I almost dropped the key card.

 The door slowly opened.